This privacy notice explains what data China Dialogue Trust collects on the use of its websites. It applies to information about:

-The China Dialogue Trust is the data controller for the information you provide us, unless otherwise stated.
-If you have any queries about the process or how we handle your information, please contact firstname.lastname@example.org.
+The China Dialogue Trust is the data controller for the information you provide to us, unless otherwise stated.
+If you have any queries about the process or how we handle your information, please contact [email protected].

 What will we do with the information you provide us?

-All the information you provide to us will only be used for the purpose of processing your application, or to fulfil legal or regulatory requirements where necessary.
+All the information you provide to us will only be used to process your application, or to fulfil legal or regulatory requirements, where necessary.

 What information do we ask for and why?